polyquantique/NeedALight/README.md

 which includes in depth theory concerning the derivation of the Heisenberg Propagators.
 ### Frequency-Space Solutions
+Generates the Heisenberg Propagator for the equations shown in [AVS Quantum Sci.
+5, 011404 (2023)](https://avs.scitation.org/doi/10.1116/5.0133009).

+ * Valid for linear dispersions.
+ * Can also include self- and cross-phase modulation terms.
+ * Several different examples included in notebooks.

 ### Momentum-Time Solutions
+Generates the Heisenberg Propagator for equations of the form given in [Journal of Physics: Photonics 2, 035001(2020)](https://iopscience.iop.org/article/10.1088/2515-7647/ab87fc/meta) when applied to a non-degenerate system.

+ * Valid for all dispersions, including pump.
+ * Example included in notebook.

 ## Installation